bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 many ways in which it is possible to work with and manipulate channels.

 The `combine` operator is what we need in this case.
-It combines the items emitted by two channels resulting in each pairwise combination.
+It combines the items emitted by two channels resulting in all pairwise combinations.

 We'll comment out the problematic second step and instead combine the output from the first step, the `fastq` channel, with the `flanking_sequences` channel